A Comprehensive Dataset for Human vs. AI Generated Text Detection: Related Work

 \subsection{Fake News Detection}

 Fake news detection has produced quite a few benchmark datasets addressing content veracity.

 \textbf{LIAR} \cite{liar2017} dataset contains 12,836 manually labeled short statements collected over a decade from PolitiFact.com.
 Each statement is labeled with one of six fine-grained truthfulness ratings: pants-fire, false, barely-true, half-true, mostly-true, and true.
-LIAR-PLUS \cite{liarplus} extends the original LIAR dataset with approximately 10,000 claims augmented with journalist-written justifications and explanations.
+LIAR-PLUS \cite{liarplus} extends the original LIAR dataset claims with journalist-written justifications and explanations.

 \textbf{FakeNewsNet} \cite{shu2019fakenewsnetdatarepositorynews} is a comprehensive data repository containing news content, social context, and spatiotemporal information. \textbf{FEVER (Fact Extraction and VERification)} \cite{fever2018} contains 185,445 claims manually generated by altering sentences from Wikipedia introductory sections.
 Each claim is classified as Supported, Refuted, or NotEnoughInfo.